Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

     - Every button throughout the site has some sort of hover effect, either a change in background colour, or a slight increase in size to imitate the retro nintendo buttons.
 All       hover effects have smooth transitions.

   -Footer
+    - footer and social icons are always displayed at the bottom of the page .
+    - When social links are clicked on, they are taken to the right and relevant social media pages on a new tab.

+  - Contact Form
+    - The form requires all fields to be filled out and alerts the user when this is not done.
+The user cannot submit the form until this is done.
+    - Once the submit button is pressed an alert message appears letting the user know that their message has been sent.
+This message appears on all screen sizes.

+  - The Game
+    - When two cards are clicked on, the moves counter increases by one, when a match is made,the score count increases by one.
+    - The reset button resets both the score and moves count back to zero.

  *User Stories*
  ![testing user stories 1](https://user-images.githubusercontent.com/75024926/119271076-db919700-bbf7-11eb-9c44-6cce79036d78.png)